-- 2.1 Members will recall from previous updates that work continues with each Project Sponsor to deliver Business Cases for each of the Towns Fund projects.
-At the time of writing the YMCA Community & Activity Village has been submitted and is pending approval from the Council's s151 Officer and independent consultancy advisors in the form of Quod.
-It is expected that the Full Business Case will be assured and Summary Document submitted to the Government within Q3 2021/22. - 2.2 Business Cases for all of the other Towns Fund projects continue to be developed, in accordance with the following timetable:
+- 2.1 Members will be aware that the Economic Development Committee received the latest update on the Towns Fund program and projects at the meeting held on 8 September.
+At that meeting updates confirmed that Business Case Development was progressing at pace with the YMCA Community & Activity Village having been formally submitted to the Council as accountable body.
+At the time of writing approval is pending from the Council's s151 Officer.
+It is expected that the Full Business Case will be assured and Summary Document submitted to the Government within the next 4 weeks. - 2.2 Business Cases for all of the other Towns Fund projects continue to be developed, in accordance with the following timetable: